Mishcon de Reya page structure

 Mediation

 Mediation involves discussion facilitated by a neutral mediator with a view to reaching an agreement.
+The mediator will hold an initial meeting to ensure the situation is appropriate for mediation and to discuss how best to move things forward.
 The process is confidential and the mediator will be entirely independent from the couple and their respective solicitors (should they have them).
-Whilst the mediator can facilitate and encourage discussions between separated parents, overall resolution can only be reached by agreement.
-We work closely with separating couples to ensure that mediation can proceed smoothly.
-We also offer an in-house mediation service and a "one family, one lawyer" approach in appropriate cases.
+Whilst the mediator can facilitate and encourage discussions between separated parents or couples, overall resolution can only be reached by agreement.
+We offer in-house mediation and engage in co-mediation (where two mediators are involved) where appropriate.

 Early Neutral Evaluation/Private FDR

 A solicitor, barrister or retired Judge can be appointed jointly by a separated couple to provide an indication regarding issues in dispute.
 The indication provided can assist the parties in negotiating an overall agreement.
-This process is most commonly used in cases involving disagreements regarding finances, and, even where court proceedings have commenced, can take the place of the financial dispute resolution hearing at court.
-There are a number of advantages to having a private FDR, including privacy and use of more comfortable facilities than those available at court, the ability to have the appointment sooner than a court hearing may be available and the option to appoint an evaluator who specialises in a relevant area of dispute.
-Early Neutral Evaluation can also be helpful in cases where there are disagreements regarding arrangements for children and is increasingly being used in this context.
+This process is most commonly used in cases involving disagreements regarding finances, and, even where court proceedings have commenced and can take the place of the financial dispute resolution (FDR) hearing at court.
+Early neutral evaluation can also be helpful in cases where there are disagreements regarding arrangements for children and is increasingly being used in this context.
 We advise and represent couples engaging in early neutral evaluation or a private FDR and a number of our practitioners can act as evaluators.

 Arbitration